 Compensation for People Injured By Drunk Drivers in South Carolina

 According to the National Highway Traffic Safety Administration, more than 313 South Carolinians died in alcohol-impaired accidents in 2017.
 Punitive awards are one way to deter drunk driving and decrease the number of people hurt or killed by impaired drivers.
 Though punitive damages have been capped in most cases, there are situations where caps do not apply, including when the defendant acted under the influence of drugs or alcohol.
 Thus, there is no legislative cap on the amount of money that may be awarded in DUI cases.

 A Drunk Driving Accident Lawyer Can Help Innocent People Seek Justice

 My firm represents and protects the rights of people injured in DUI accidents across South Carolina.
 We do not represent drunk drivers.
 If you have questions about punitive damages, insurance, or any other aspect of your case, I am here to help you.
 No one should have to take on insurance companies or the legal system by themselves.
-For answers to your questions - and help seeking justice - call my Columbia, SC office today at (803) 790-2800 or start a live chat with us now.
-If you would like us to contact you instead, fill out a contact form to schedule a free initial consultation.
+For answers to your questions - and help seeking justice - call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.